LittleGreenViper/DemoCustomChartApp/README.md

 # Demonstration Custom [SwiftUI Chart](https://developer.apple.com/documentation/Charts/Chart)

-This project demonstrates simple customizing [SwiftUI Charts](https://developer.apple.com/documentation/Charts/Chart), by modifying the display, and adding "scrub to select," and "pinch to zoom" functionality.
+This project demonstrates simple customizing of [SwiftUI Charts](https://developer.apple.com/documentation/Charts/Chart), by modifying the display, and adding "scrub to select," and "pinch to zoom" functionality.

+The idea is to help you to understand how the charts work, and places that we can customize them.
+The examples will be fairly simple, but every one of these adornments we'll be looking at, will allow a lot more than what we'll be showing you.

 ## Chart Data